michawets/GetAzureDetails/README.md

 ## Requirements

-You need to have the Azure Powershell Modules on your device.
+You need to have the Azure Powershell Modules on your device.<br/>
 This can be easily installed on your device using the following cmdlet:

 ```powershell
 Install-Module -Name Az
 ```

+## Execution

-## You need to run the script in a Powershell window
+You need to run the script in a Powershell window.<br/>
+The script will ask for a SAS Token.
+To obtain a SAS Token, contact your Support Engineer.

 ```powershell
 New-Item -ItemType Directory -Path "C:\Temp" -Force